 Stakeholder (owners, investors, partners, agents) value can be measured at some profit or benefit - financial gain, economic or marketing advantage.

 Another important activity of Product Owner, besides prioritizing work by arranging the entire contents of the Product Backlog, is to ensure that there are fully prepared Product Backlog Items for the current Sprint and Increment.
 This means that the User Stories that the team is expected to work on during the Sprint should be completely clear, detailed, and understandable by everyone.

-The Product Owner role, as a representative of the stakeholders and their needs, should be fully understood with the expectations of the business parties.
+The Product Owner role as a stakeholder representative (and their needs) must fully understand the expectations of the business parties.
 The Product Owner is a liaison between business stakeholders and the Development team.
-Product Owner communicates with various business representatives, collects information on upcoming sprints, shares team progress.
+The Product Owner communicates with various business representatives, collects information on upcoming sprints, shares team progress.

 When a team member encounters ambiguity in a task, the Product Outer should be there to assist and share information, details, or an alternative product solution.

 The Product Owner does not relate to the way the teams do their work, does not share technical suggestions or specific technical methods of implementation.

 The Product Owner "translates" stakeholder desires and records them in the form of User Stories using a country-wide language.

 In the process, however, Product Owner and Scrum Master roles communicate to understand Product Owner whether the Development team understands user stories.

 User Story is an informal and brief description of any consumer need.
 Usually, a User Story is a written form that represents the perspective of the potential consumer of the product regarding its functionality.
 User Story describes a user who needs functionality, context, and goals.

 For clarity, let's describe what a User Story might look like.
 The user story follows a standard and is created using the following format: